citrix/terraform-provider-citrixadc/docs/resources/authenticationpolicy.md

 # Resource: authenticationpolicy

-The authenticationpolicy resource is used to create <fillme>.
+The authenticationpolicy resource is used to create Authentication Policy.

 ## Example usage